arenjay-ventures/Public-Library/tutorials/disk-clean-up.md

 ## ACTIONABLE STEPS FOR CLEAN-UP

-**Using the tools:** I used the tools listed listed in the Disk Management and System Tools to inspect, review, consolidate file and clean up multiple Hard Drives in preparation for moving media to a Media Server, and to clean up operations on my main computers as well.
+I used the tools listed listed in the Disk Management and System Tools to inspect, review, consolidate file and clean up multiple Hard Drives in preparation for moving media to a Media Server, and to clean up operations on my main computers as well.
 ---

 ## hiberfil.sys